bashbaug/OpenCLPapers/OpenCLOnLinux.md

 ````

 Each OpenCL implementation should have its own file in this directory, with a `.icd` file extension.
-The file is probably labeled according to the vendor that provided the OpenCL implementation, but it doesn't have to.
+The file is probably labeled according to the vendor that provided the OpenCL implementation, but there are no labeling requirements.
-If you don't see a file corresponding to your OpenCL implementation, or it doesn't end with a `.icd` file extension, then the ICD loader will not know how to load your OpenCL implementation!
+If you don't see a file corresponding to your OpenCL implementation, or it doesn't end with a `.icd` file extension, then the ICD loader will not know how to load your OpenCL implementation.

 #### Step 2b: Is the file for your OpenCL implementation readable?

 If you see a file corresponding to your OpenCL implementation, the next step is to ensure that it is readable.
 If it is not readable by the user running the OpenCL application, then the ICD loader will not be able to open the file to find the OpenCL implementation.
-It's very unlikely that an installer will setup permissions on the file incorrectly, it's a good idea to check to be sure.
+While it is very unlikely that an installer will setup permissions on the file incorrectly, it is a good idea to check to be sure.

 #### Step 2c: Are the contents of the file for your OpenCL implementation correct?

 If you see a file corresponding to your OpenCL implementation, and the file is readable, the next step is to ensure that the contents of the file are correct.
 The file for each OpenCL implementation should consist of a single line describing where to find the shared library for the OpenCL implementation.
-The contents of the file is passed as-is to `dlopen`.
+The contents of the file are passed as-is to `dlopen`.
 This means that the file should contain a single line, with no trailing whitespace, including newline characters.
 In most cases, the contents of the file will be a full path the shared library for an OpenCL implementation, for example: